Fishing tournament: Records

 The official guide to world salt and freshwater fish records is the World Record Game Fishes, published annually by the International Game Fish Association (IGFA).
 The IGFA maintains records for nearly 400 species around the world.
 The records are categorised, with separate records for juniors, for the type of tackle and line used, for fly fishing, and locality records.
 The IGFA also organise the world saltwater championship tournaments, the saltwater fisherman's equivalent of the Olympics.

 Regional tournaments

 In the US, there are nearly 60 million anglers, outnumbering the number of Americans who play golf (24.8 million) and tennis (17.8 million) combined.
 There are an estimated 30,000 to 50,000 fishing derbies and tournaments in the US annually.
-It is important to note that not all states require fishing events to be registered so it proves difficult to estimate exact numbers.
+Not all states require fishing events to be registered, so it proves difficult to estimate exact numbers.

 Environment

 Because of the potential for large fishing tournaments to impact the environment and fish stocks, standards for fishing tournaments have been developed.
 An environmental standard designed in Australia rates a tournament's environmental performance as well as social and economic aspects.